OpenEnergyDashboard/OED/USAGE.md

 Docker is not supported on Windows.
 Windows is incapable of supporting LXE containers, the technology on which Docker is based, and Microsoft [artifically limits](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/) the use of Docker for Windows, a virtualized technology.
+Make sure to use "Linux containers" and linux line endings.

 Docker is supported on MacOS via the [Docker for Mac](https://docs.docker.com/docker-for-mac/) software, a virtualized technology.
 You may experience issues with the `devstart` script